mindspore-ai/mindspore/model_zoo/official/cv/inceptionv3/README.md

 # [InceptionV3 Description](#contents)

 InceptionV3 by Google is the 3rd version in a series of Deep Learning Convolutional Architectures.
+Inception v3 mainly focuses on burning less computational power by modifying the previous Inception architectures.
+This idea was proposed in the paper Rethinking the Inception Architecture for Computer Vision, published in 2015.

 [Paper](https://arxiv.org/pdf/1512.00567.pdf) Min Sun, Ali Farhadi, Steve Seitz.
 Ranking Domain-Specific Highlights by Analyzing Edited Videos[J].
 2014.